 cd /path/to/prestashop composer install

-From the 1.7.8 version the assets are no longer present in the repository and need to be compiled (we explained with more details why in this article).
+Static assets are not present in the repository and need to be compiled (we explained why in this article).

 You will need

 npm installed on your environment (here is the documentation about how to compile assets), then you can simply run:

 cd /path/to/prestashop make assets

 PrestaShop needs recursive write permissions on several directories:

 To ease up your life on a development environment, we suggest to either: